popyr28/LA-Bikeshare-Analysis/README.md

 1) Goals that will be reached: Daily user or Walk-up user will be Membership
-2) Analytical Question: How Walk-up user and member use bike share differently? sub question: a) Busy hours?
+2) Analytical Question: How Walk-up user and member use bike share differently?
+### sub question:
+        a) Busy hours?
 Busy Day in a week?
 Busy Month?
         b) Growth number of bikeshare user from year to year?
         c) Top station to start trip and end trip?
         d) Correlation between passholder_type and trip_route_category & bike_type
         e) Correlation between day in a week with passholder_type and trip_route_category
-3) Recommendation will be in the last.
+3) Recommendation.